abinit/abinit/doc/tutorial/tdepes.md

 a non-self-consistent ground-state calculation at k+q (it is also quick thanks to previously available wavefunctions), and the third dataset will correspond to the DFPT calculations at k+q (this is the CPU intensive part) .

-So, compared to the first run in this lesson, we have to replace
+So, compared to the first run in this tutorial, we have to replace

     ndtset 3     by      ndtset 24 udtset 8 3